Last Updated on

 DevOps is generating the kind of excitement right now that very few fields can claim to enjoy.
 But rest assured, this is no temporary tech trend—DevOps is here to stay.
 The core DevOps principles—pervasive automation of processes, the use of metrics to gauge the effectiveness of processes, and a culture of collaboration across organizational units—are being adopted by more and more companies every day, and demand for workers with DevOps skills is growing at blinding speed.

-Udacity has been working hard on a new DevOps Nanodegree program, and today we’re thrilled to launch one of its signature courses: Scalable Microservices with Kubernetes.
+Today, we’re thrilled to launch one of its signature courses: Scalable Microservices with Kubernetes.
 Equipping new learners with the skills required to meet this incredible demand for DevOps talent is our mission, and we’ve lined up some incredible talent for the program.
 Carter Morgan, Developer Platforms Engineer at Google, is one of the creators of—and instructors for—our new course, and here he is to tell you all about it!

 Course instructors Kelsey Hightower and Carter Morgan